Baitcaster vs Spinner Reel

 Where precision, use of heavier lures, and casting distance are important, the baitcaster is really the only choice.

 The spinning reel is a great choice if you just want to get out and enjoy a spot of fishing by yourself or with your friends and family.
 It’s certainly the least demanding of the reel types and is good for general use.

 The ease of use and convenience of the spinning reel also makes it the ideal choice for beginners and anglers who don’t have a lot of experience.

-In the end, there’s so much about fishing that is based on personal preference, so choose a reel that is intimately connected with your personal experience.
+In the end, there’s so much about the fishing that is based on personal preference, so choose a reel that is intimately connected with your personal experience.